Point of Contact (novel): Plot summary

-On the other hand, Brown checks through the company’s ledgers for any signs of fraud.
-Meanwhile, he finds Rhodes’s job extremely difficult due to the high security of the Dalfan building, and eventually seeks the aid of Hendley Associates’s head of IT Gavin Biery to write a piece of software that will allow the CIA flash drive to be installed into a Dalfan computer by “snatching” the company server’s encryption code and inserting it into the mentioned drive without incident, making up a story of Ryan having an affair with a Chinese spy (implied to be Lian) to urgently do so.
+Meanwhile, Paul checks through the company’s ledgers for any signs of fraud.
+Finding Rhodes’s job extremely difficult due to the high security of the Dalfan building, he seeks the aid of Hendley Associates’s head of IT Gavin Biery to write a piece of software that will allow the CIA flash drive to be installed into a Dalfan computer by “snatching” the company server’s encryption code and inserting it into the mentioned drive without incident.
+To give a degree of urgency, Paul makes up a story of Jack having an affair with a Chinese spy (implied to be Lian).

-Otherwise, everything goes smoothly with the audit, until Ryan and Brown stumble upon a suspicious pattern of transactions to a Shanghai importer, where Dalfan has been selling disposable mobile phones to at a reduced rate.
-With the aid of the Steady Stare drone, Ryan checks out the Dalfan warehouse where the mobile phones are being kept, only to be aggressively stopped and turned away by the guards.
-Later convinced by Brown’s discovery of the mysterious deletion of the file containing the transactions, he sneaks in back there later that night, but he finds nothing but DVD players.
+As the audit progresses, Jack and Paul stumble upon a suspicious pattern of transactions to a Shanghai importer, where Dalfan has been selling disposable mobile phones to at a reduced rate.
+With the aid of the Steady Stare drone, Jack checks out the Dalfan warehouse where the mobile phones are being kept, only to be aggressively stopped and turned away by the guards.
+Later convinced by Paul's discovery of the mysterious deletion of the file containing the transactions, he sneaks in back there later that night, but he finds nothing but DVD players.
 He is then attacked by the stationed Chinese guards, but manages to kill them.
 He then deduces that the place has already been cleaned up and that he was ambushed.
 Unbeknownst to him, Yong Fairchild, who is Dalfan’s chief financial officer, and his girlfriend Meili, who is a Chinese spy, orchestrated the attempted murder in order to silence him.

-The next day, Brown is about to install the flash drive when he becomes convinced that it is embedded with a computer virus after examining its lines of code.
+The next day, Paul is about to install the flash drive when he becomes convinced that it is embedded with a computer virus after examining its lines of code.
 He then disappears with the flash drive in order to evade possible capture from assassins who may be hunting for him now that he did not install the virus.
-Ryan then looks for him, enlisting Biery’s help and finding out about his secret correspondence with Brown in the process.
-He later finds Brown in a brothel just as a pair of assassins sent by Zvezdev arrive to kill him.
-After killing the two hitmen, Ryan is then told by Brown about the flash drive.
+Jack then looks for him, enlisting Biery’s help and finding out about his secret correspondence with Paul in the process.
+He later finds Paul in a brothel just as a pair of assassins sent by Zvezdev arrive to kill him.
+After killing the two hitmen, Jack is then told by Paul about the flash drive.
 They return to their guesthouse, only to find Lian waiting for them.
-She tells Ryan that her brother Yong and his girlfriend had already fled to China in order to escape the incoming tropical storm that is set to hit Singapore.
-However, they find themselves attacked, and Brown is then abducted.
+She tells Jack that her brother Yong and his girlfriend had already fled to China in order to escape the incoming tropical storm that is set to hit Singapore.
+However, they find themselves attacked, and Paul is then abducted.